-- All safeguarding concerns, discussions and decisions, and reasons for those decisions, will be recorded in writing contemporaneously (this may be used as evidence if the disclosure becomes a police matter) on the school safeguarding on MyConcern and passed without delay to the DSL.
+- All safeguarding concerns, discussions and decisions, and reasons for those decisions, will be recorded in writing contemporaneously (this may be used as evidence if the disclosure becomes a Police matter) on My Concern and passed without delay to the DSL.
 This should include speaking to the DSL.
 A body map will be completed if injuries have been observed. - Records must be completed at the time using the child's words and shared as soon as possible after the incident/event.
-The record must be signed and dated by the member of staff if on paper.
-It should then be uploaded to MyConcern.
-If there is an immediate concern the member of staff should consult with a DSL before completing the form as reporting urgent concerns takes priority. - If members of staff are in any doubt about recording requirements, they should discuss their concerns with the DSL.
+The record must be signed and dated by the member of staff.
+If there is

-- Safeguarding records are kept for individual children and are maintained separately from all other records relating to the child in the school.
+- an immediate concern the member of staff should consult with a DSL before completing the form as reporting urgent concerns takes priority. - If members of staff are in any doubt about recording requirements, they should discuss their concerns with the DSL. - Safeguarding records are kept for individual children and are maintained separately from all other records relating to the child in the school.
 Safeguarding records are kept in accordance with data protection legislation and are retained centrally and securely by the DSL (and DDSLs).
 Safeguarding records are shared with staff on a 'need to know' basis only. - Records will also be kept of any telephone calls, meetings or other communications for each child to build a full and detailed chronology.
 This may include other school records, such as first aid, medical treatment if the child is unwell, attendance and punctuality and behaviour. - All safeguarding records will be transferred in accordance with data protection legislation to the child's subsequent school, under confidential and separate cover.
 These will be given to the new DSL and a receipt of delivery will be obtained. - In addition to the child protection file, the DSL will also consider if it would be appropriate to share any information with the DSL at the new school in advance of a child leaving.
 For example, information that would allow the new school to continue to provide support.

-13. Multi-Agency Working
+14. Multi-Agency Working

-- Fortismere School recognises and is committed to its responsibility to work within the Haringey LA multi-agency safeguarding arrangements.
-The leadership team and DSL and DDSLs will work to establish strong and co-operative local relationships with professionals in the safeguarding partners and other agencies and sources of support in line with statutory guidance. - The school recognises the importance of multi-agency and partnership working and is committed to working alongside all agencies to provide a coordinated response to promote children's welfare and protect them from harm.
+- Fortismere recognises and is committed to its responsibility to work within the Haringey LA multiagency safeguarding arrangements.
+The leadership team and DSL and DDSLs will work to establish strong and co-operative local relationships with professionals in safeguarding partners and other agencies and sources of support in line with statutory guidance. - The school recognises the importance of multi-agency and partnership working and is committed to working alongside all agencies to provide a coordinated response to promote children's welfare and protect them from harm.
 This includes contributing to Haringey LA processes as required.
-Such as, participation in relevant safeguarding multi-agency plans and meetings, including Child Protection Conferences, Core Groups, Strategy Meetings, Child in Need meetings or other early help multiagency meetings.
+Such as, participation in relevant safeguarding multi-agency plans and meetings, including Child Protection Conferences, Core Groups, Strategy Meetings, Child in Need meetings or other early help multi-agency meetings.

-14. Staff Induction, Awareness and Training
+15. Staff Induction, Awareness and Training